bugzilla/bugzilla/docs/en/rst/integrating/templates.rst

   This template controls the appearance of the bug lists created by Bugzilla.
-Editing this template allows per-column control of the width and title of a column, the maximum display length of each entry, and the wrap behaviour of long entries.
+Editing this template allows per-column control of the width and title of a column, the maximum display length of each entry, and the wrap behavior of long entries.
-  For long bug lists, Bugzilla inserts a 'break' every 100 bugs by default; this behaviour is also controlled by this template, and that value can be modified here.
+  For long bug lists, Bugzilla inserts a 'break' every 100 bugs by default; this behavior is also controlled by this template, and that value can be modified here.

 :file:`bug/create/user-message.html.tmpl`: